m-malandro/composers-assistant-REAPER/README.md

 -Sentencepiece installation: Just do ``pip install sentencepiece``

 Third, download and unzip the release to your REAPER scripts folder.
 (To find your REAPER scripts folder, from within REAPER go to Options > Show REAPER resource path in explorer/finder..., and then open the folder called Scripts.)
-I highly recommend you unzip to a folder *within* your scripts folder instead of dumping everything directly into the scripts folder, but it's up to you.
+It is highly recommended that you unzip to a folder *within* your scripts folder instead of dumping everything directly into the scripts folder, but it's up to you.

 From here, you load the scripts into REAPER in the usual way: In REAPER, go to Actions > Show action list..., then click on New action > Load ReaScript..., and then select all six scripts that start with "CA_".
 Ignore the other files.
 They are just helper files that these six scripts need to run.